sunpy/sunpy/doc/source/guide/installation/index.rst

 installing a compiler or likewise.

 Head to the download page, install it and you are set.
-It can also be installed into your user directory without administrator permissions.
+It can also be installed into your user directory without administrator permissions; be sure to use the Anaconda versions of the commands in the following listings if you have multiple Python environments installed.

 Installing Python Modules
 -------------------------